-Student Handbook page 15 -19 http://www.westgatech.edu/Catalog/StudentHandbook.pdf
+Student Handbook http://westgatech.smartcatalogiq.com/current/Student-Handbook

 Policy Prohibiting Deadly Weapons and Dangerous Instruments or Devices POLICY STATEMENT

 This Policy applies to the possession or use of any prohibited weapon, dangerous instrument or device and to any prohibited conduct (see Violence-Free College policy) on any property owned, leased, or otherwise controlled by the College or in any place where College students or employees are engaged in College-related activity or College-sponsored activity ("College Property").
 This Policy also applies to any College employee or student (including persons participating in any activity sponsored by the College) and to visitors to the College (collectively the "College Community").